-Table 6.0 Current Formula One Design Specifications
+6.5.1 Heat Transfer through Aluminum

-By inserting these values into Equation we are able to evaluate the rate of heat being lost through the walls of an Auluminum Alloy cylinder as the engine performs at 750 hp.
+By inserting the values from Table 1 into Equation (6), we are able to evaluate the rate of heat being lost through the walls of an Aluminum Alloy cylinder as the engine performs at 750 hp.
 Knowing that the sum of the heat lost through material conduction and through the exhaust we are also able to determine the amount of heat lost through exhaust.

-(7)
+Qout,mat=120WmK0.01225 m2500°C-30°C0.005 m

-6.7 Heat Transfer: Silicon Nitride
+Qout,mat=138 kW Qout,exh=987.6 kW (7)

-The information presented in Table 7.0 will allow us to calculate for the heat lost through a cylinder composed of Silicon Nitride.
+6.5.2 Heat Transfer through Silicon Nitride